dinisduarte220/JS_Projects/README.md

 cd JS_Projects
 ```

-3. Open the code (If you want to)
+3. If you want to open the code

 ```
 code .
 ```

-4. Each Project has its own folder and files
+4. Each Project has its own folder and files, open the project-folder/index.html in your browser and enjoy!

 # Projects